Father of slain son reacts to violence among youth in Shelby County

 Once they kept getting denied, they came back with a gun and started firing.

-Three people are in the hospital and deputies are working to arrest the suspects.
+Three young men were sent to the hospital and deputies are working to arrest the suspects.

 It’s another senseless act of violence community members want to stop.

-“It’s very unfortunate.
+“It's very unfortunate.
 To me, it identifies a bigger problem, a family structure problem, in the greater community.
-Meaning in Shelby County, what’s going on at home for these kids to come and shoot these places up?”
-Mayor Wyatt Bunker asks.
+Meaning in Shelby County, what’s going on at home for these kids to come and shoot these places up?"
+Mayor Wyatt Bunker said.

 That’s something Stevie Moore is working to address.